msimecek/Image-Recognition-HoL/1-Face.md

 The project structure is quite simple.

 * **Program.cs** is where the app is started.
-It's basically a Console application and we're telling it to use WebHost.
+It's basically a Console application, but we're telling it to use WebHost (therefore making it a web application).
 * **Startup.cs** is where the app is initialized.
 You specify "middlewares" (such as MVC) through which will every request go.
 * **Controllers/ValuesController.cs** is a sample API controller that demonstrates how to respond to REST requests.
 We will ignore it completely.
 * We will also ignore .vscode, bin and obj folders.